 ...

-or even so was not there; although like James Joyce, Duchamp, and Artaud, the Beatle songwriter Paul McCartney was a big fan of pataphysics.
-The word "pataphysics" was famously sung by McCartney at the start of his skull-busting pataphysics song: Maxwell’s Silver Hammer, on the gigantic Abbey Road album:
+or even so was not there; although like James Joyce, Duchamp, and Artaud, the Beatle songwriter Paul McCartney was a big fan of Alfred Jarry and pataphysics.
+The word "pataphysics" was famously sung by McCartney at the start of his skull-busting pataphysics song: Maxwell’s Silver Hammer, on the Beatle’s gigantic Abbey Road album:

 ("...bang bang Maxwell's silver hammer came down on her head...")

 McCartney’s song is a deliberate allegory.
-The event of coming to understand the non-linear realities focused on by pataphysics has traditionally been referred to by acolytes as de-braining.
+The event of realizing the non-linear realities focused on by pataphysics has traditionally been referred to by acolytes as "de-braining."

 Words and all other referential symbols are by nature always different in some respects from whatever it is they represent or refer to.
 There’s no such thing as a perfect description, or flawless non-fuzzy representation of anything.
 Aside from some kind of direct mind-to-mind transfer of information (like a straight Vulcan linear mind-meld): all communication is therefore composed to some degree of art, of creativity, or of imagination on the part of both the sender and the receiver-observer.
 Very much resembling the problem of superposition in quantum physics.

-Complementary to its focus on the friends and family of metaphors, and the indeterminate crooked links between subjects and objects, pataphysics is about thereby escaping conventional restrictive habits of linear thinking and conceptualizing.
-The French term décervelage or "de-braining" is an arguably-fitting metaphor of such escape, and that ugly term is often featured in early pataphysical literature.
+Complementary to its focus on the friends and family of metaphors, and the indeterminate curved and crooked links between subjects and objects, pataphysics is about thereby escaping conventional restrictive habits of linear thinking and conceptualizing.
+Freeing up the mind, from hidebound dysfunctional ossification.
+Exactly what the turn-of-the-century French avant guard was longing for.
+The French term décervelage or "de-braining" is an arguably-fitting metaphor of such escape, and that mordant term is often featured in early pataphysical literature.

-Jarry generally kept up with the unusual contemporary discoveries in late century physics, notably the theories of Kelvin and Maxwell.
-He was very well-versed in various literatures, was infamously wild and louche; and he tended to pack his writing with both popular and obscure references to literature, science, and culture.
+Jarry, who had intended a career in the sciences, generally kept up with the unusual contemporary discoveries in late century math and physics, notably the theories of Kelvin and Maxwell.
+He was very well-versed in the literatures of several languages, was infamously wild and louche; and he tended to densely pack his writings with both popular and obscure references to modern and classical literature, history, science, math, philosophy, alchemy, various mythologies, and culture in general.
 He was a definitive poète maudit; who habitually brandished a pistol about, which his amigo Pablo Picasso purchased after his death.iii

 Jarry’s gapped and non-linear paradigms of conceptualization and language, which he termed pataphysics, still even now after a century, continue to intrigue artists and intellectuals, and to gather interest and study.

-As well as for Surrealism, Symbolism, Situationism, and Dada in general: Jarry’s pataphysics have been an important direct influence for many influential writers and artists, including Duchamp, Picasso, Joyce (Ulysses and especially Finnegan's Wake are so distinctly pataphysical), Miro, Tinguely, Apollinaire, Borges, Calvino, Artaud, Ionesco, Jacques Lacan, Julian Barnes; and not to mention the renowned tres moderne composer John Cage who famously noted that pataphysics "influenced everybody".iv
+As well as for Surrealism, Symbolism, Situationism, and Dada in general: Jarry’s pataphysics are a documented important direct influence for many influential writers and artists, including Duchamp, Picasso, Joyce (Ulysses and especially Finnegan's Wake are so distinctly pataphysical), Miro, Tinguely, Apollinaire, Borges, Calvino, Artaud, Ionesco, Jacques Lacan, Julian Barnes; and not to mention the renowned tres moderne composer John Cage who famously noted that pataphysics "influenced everybody".iv

 John Cage also said that in his opinion James Joyce, with his extremely creative and unconventional writing, makes better use of Jarry's pataphysics than any of the other creative luminaries within Jarry's wide contemporary circumference of influence.
 (Obviously though, in comparing a pair of “dissimilar texts”, one might argue whether Joyce's non-linear warpings of traditional literary structures in Finnegan, for example, are so much more profound than what Picasso similarly does to the structures of rational visual representation in his Demoiselles d’Avignon.)

-Somewhat reflective of the singular Tristram Shandy, a century prior, Jarry’s writingv is an exhibition of how wide-angle metaphors, pataphors, augmenting adjectives, and other language used in non-linear and anti-rational ways can often actually be the most efficient manner of communication.
-It can also often better address important non-linear, fuzzy, and incomplete concepts which might be impossible to more than outline, with our delimited-but-misaligned labeling, categorizing, and linear grammars, e.g. consider again Finnegan's Wake in this regard.
+Somewhat reflective of the singular Tristram Shandy, a century prior, Jarry’s writing v is an exhibition of how wide-angle metaphors, pataphors, augmenting adjectives, and other language used in non-linear and anti-rational ways can often actually be the most efficient manner of communication.
+Such pataphysical techniques can also often better address important non-linear, fuzzy, and incomplete concepts which might be impossible to more than outline, with our delimited-but-misaligned labeling, categorizing, and linear grammars, e.g. consider again Finnegan's Wake in this regard.

-Or consider Duchamp's RRose Selavy with her Eau De Voilette;vi or Duchamp's amazing artistic and mathematical "infra-mince" based on Isaac Newton's imaginary but infinitely-pragmatic (no pun intended) fundamental principle of Calculus (universally referred to in math classes as the vanishingly small "delta-h").
+Or consider Duchamp's RRose Selavy with her Eau De Voilette; vi or Duchamp's amazing artistic and mathematical "infra-mince" based on Isaac Newton's imaginary but infinitely-pragmatic (no pun intended) fundamental principle of Calculus (universally referred to in math and physics classes as the vanishingly small "delta-h").

-Now, over a century after Jarry’s time, there are still point-missing armchair-pundits who proclaim pataphysics to be satire, parody, or a joke.
+Almost half a century after Jarry’s time, there are still point-missing armchair-pundits who proclaim pataphysics to be satire, simple parody, or a joke.
 And there are as well many pataphysical organizations and institutes around the world; and pataphysical literature in several languages, specializing journals, and doctoral theses, etc. (Google it...)
-Dada icon Marcel Duchamp, like Jean Baudrillard (the studied contemporary writer, glittering postmodern cultural critic and simulacrum theorist) was long a member of Collège de 'Pataphysique in Paris, and both wrote directly about pataphysics, as did Umberto Eco, Breton, and Foucault, among many others.vii
+Dada icon Marcel Duchamp, like Jean Baudrillard (the studied contemporary writer, glittering postmodern cultural critic and simulacrum theorist) was long a member of Collège de 'Pataphysique in Paris, and both wrote directly about pataphysics, as did Umberto Eco, Breton, Lacan, and Foucault, among many others.vii

-Postmodern psychologist and philosopher of Structuralism and linguistics, Jacques Lacan, made good use of Jarry’s ideas and referred multiple times in his writing to Jarry, his non-linear linguistics, and his protagonist Ubu Roi.
+Postmodern psychologist and philosopher of Structuralism and linguistics, Jacques Lacan, made good use of Jarry’s ideas and referred multiple times in his writing to Jarry, to his non-linear linguistics, and his protagonist (and alter-ego) Ubu Roi.
+It’s been reasonably argued that Charles Sanders Peirce, and Jarry with his demonstrative research into linguistics and the structures of meaning, are the main gray-eminence patriarchs of Structuralism.

-Joyce’s quark on the other hand is in-your-face undefined.
-Joyce’s observer is forced to come to terms with the fact that the signifying word quark is so fuzzy or empty that any meaning at all must be personally provided by the observer’s own pataphysic imagining.viii
+Joyce’s quark is in-your-face undefined.
+His observer is forced to come to terms with the fact that the signifying word quark is so nebulous or empty that any meaning at all must be personally provided by the observer’s own pataphysic imagining.viii

 Jarry’s writing is a demonstration of how incompleteness, double-coded non-truths, absurd ironies, broken or soft-targeted allegories, elliptical or permissive metaphors, and parsed parody can sometimes offer the best approach to unusually complex or amorphous concepts and difficult descriptions.

 Lévi-Strauss’ half-empty-signifiers have obviously existed probably from the very beginning of language; they’re inherent to normal language.
-But fully-empty-signifiers, like Joyce’s quark didn’t happen as far as we know until around the nineteenth century when people, for cultural reasons, started focusing on understanding the system fundamentals of such things as heat (Kelvin), electro-magnetism (Maxwell), color (the Impressionists), the fundamentals of referential drawingix (Picasso & Braque), semantics (Peirce), and linguistics etc. When people like Peirce and Jarry took a notion to study and test the fundamentals and limits of words, language, referential symbols, and meaning itself.
+But fully-empty-signifiers, like Joyce’s quark didn’t significantly appear as far as we know until around the nineteenth century when people, for cultural reasons, started focusing on understanding and experimenting with the system fundamentals of such things as heat (Kelvin), electro-magnetism (Maxwell), color and vision (the Impressionists), the fundamentals of referential drawing ix (Picasso & Braque), semiotics and semantics (Peirce), and linguistics etc. When people like Peirce and Jarry took a notion to study and test the fundamentals and limits of words, language, referential symbols, and meaning itself.

 Due to their several conceptual similarities, pataphysics is naturally likened by some to quantum physics.
 Jarry’s pataphysics were promulgated by the posthumous publication of his Dr. Faustroll, six years after Einstein introduced quantum physics in 1905, with his paper on the photoelectric effect – proving that photons (wave/particles of light) are impossibly both waves and particles at the same time.